apache/iceberg/site/docs/spark.md

 ### Remove Orphan Files Procedure

-Remove files in a directory which a given Iceberg table does not own.
-Used for removing files which are no longer required by an Iceberg table and Iceberg has no references to.
+Used for removing files which are no longer required by an Iceberg table as they are no longer referenced in any metadata files and can thus be considered "orphaned".

 #### Usage